! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

 online plate renewal

-Below are some of the typical registration, license plate, and permit services offered at Riverbend Registry.
+Below are some of the typical registration, licence plate, and permit services offered at Riverbend Registry.

 If you’ve bought a second-hand car or have a shiny new one, there are different rules for registering your vehicle.
 Get informed before you ride away in your new speed demon.
 You may call your car “Gecko” or “Hulk Hogan”, but whatever the nomenclature, registration renewal is mandatory to drive your car on a public road or to have it parked on your property.